back

 Eagle and Scorpio

-(some of the following is based on information gleened
+(some of the following is based on information gleened from

-from the description given by the Native American "Medicine
+descriptions on by the Native American "Medicine

 Cards Deck")